 These boots provide maximum protection and comfort for MX riders as they ride on different kinds of terrain.
 MX/Off road boots are durable enough to withstand not only the impact of a crash but also regular contact with mud, rocks, and other natural elements.
 Since riding on rough terrain can be unstable, you might find yourself gripping your bike with your legs, and your off road motorcycle boots should be able to protect you from abrasions that may result from this as well.

 MX boots come up to full height and have a firm grip around your legs for maximum support and security.
 However, this leaves you little room for flexibility.
-Similar to racing boots, MX boots are reinforced with heavy leather, plastics, metal, and other composite materials on the areas of your legs and feet that are most prone to impact, such as your toes, heels, ankles, and shins.
+Similar to motorcycle racing boots, MX boots are reinforced with heavy leather, plastics, metal, and other composite materials on the areas of your legs and feet that are most prone to impact, such as your toes, heels, ankles, and shins.
 These parts are engineered to withstand severe abuse but most of them are also replaceable.

 Genuine leather provides adequate protection against abrasion.
 It is also longer-lasting than synthetic leather, which has a tendency to disintegrate in a shorter span of time.